DavidMercier/NIMS/doc/python_abaqus.rst

    *Figure 2 : Scheme of a cono-spherical indenter.*

 The radius :math:`R` of the spherical part is calculated from the tip defect :math:`h_\text{tip}` and the cone angle :math:`\alpha`, using the following equation.
+For Berkovich, Vickers and Cube-Corner indenters, the equivalent cone angle is used to set the cone angle.

     .. math:: R = \frac{h_\text{tip}}{\frac{1}{sin(\alpha)} - 1}
             :label: tip_radius